thevickypedia/expose/docs/_sources/README.md.txt

 Expose an app/api running on local host to public internet using AWS EC2

 ### Requirements
-- Access to an AWS account.
+- Access to an AWS account and [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html#getting-started-install-instructions) configured.
 - A `service/app/api` running on a specific port that has to be exposed to public internet.
 - **[Optional]** A domain `example.com` hosted on `route53`.